eugnsp/es_util/doc/TUPLE.md

 ---

 ### `tuple_for_each`
-**Applies a function object to first, second, etc. elements of a list tuples**
+**Applies the function object to first, second, etc. elements of the list of tuples**

 ```cpp
 template<class Fn, class...
 Tuples>